Madoff investment scandal: Mark Madoff

 Madoff's elder son, Mark Madoff, was found dead on December 11, 2010, two years to the day after he turned his father in.
 He was found hanged with a dog leash inside his New York apartment in an apparent suicide, but authorities said he left no suicide note.

 Mark had unsuccessfully sought a Wall Street trading job after the scandal broke, and it was reported that he was distraught over the possibility of criminal charges, as federal prosecutors were making criminal tax-fraud probes.
 Among the many Madoff family members being sued by the court-appointed trustee Irving Picard were Mark's two young children.

 In his lawsuit, Picard stated that Mark and other Madoff family members improperly earned tens of millions of dollars, through "fictitious and backdated transactions", and falsely documented loans to buy real estate that weren't repaid.
 Picard also argued that Mark was in a position to recognize the fraud of his father's firm, as Mark was a co-director of trading, was the designated head of the firm in his father's absence, and held several securities licenses—Series 7, 24 and 55 with the Financial Industry Regulatory Authority.
 However, he worked in a division of Madoff's company distinct from the one involved with Madoff's fraud, which has not been accused of any wrongdoing.

-Charles Murphy

-Charles Murphy, a hedge fund executive with Fairfield Greenwich Group that invested more than $7 billion with Madoff, including nearly $50 million of personal wealth, leapt from the 24th floor of the Sofitel New York Hotel in midtown Manhattan on March 27, 2017.